microsoft/typespec/packages/website/src/docs/language-basics/namespaces.md

 ## File namespace

-A namespace for the file can be provided at the top (After the `import` statements) using a blockless namespace statement
+A namespace for all declarations contained in a file can be provided at the top (After the `import` statements) using a blockless namespace statement

 ```cadl
 namespace SampleNamespace;